Department of Labor Logo United States Department of Labor

 estimation procedures.
 Where possible, these data are produced using a "weighted link

-to that of the previous-month weighted employment is computed from a sample of
+that of the previous-month weighted employment is computed from a sample of establishments

-establishments reporting for both months.
-The estimates of employment for the current
+reporting for both months.
+The estimates of employment for the current month are then

-month are then obtained by multiplying these ratios by the previous month's employment
+obtained by multiplying these ratios by the previous month’s employment estimates.
+The

-estimates.
-The weighted link relative technique is utilized for data series where the
+weighted link relative technique is utilized for data series where the sample size meets

-sample size meets certain statistical criteria.
-For some employment series, the
+certain statistical criteria.
+For some employment series, the estimates are produced

-of jobs, called benchmarks, derived principally from tax reports that are submitted by
+called benchmarks, derived principally from tax reports that are submitted by employers

-employers who are covered under state unemployment insurance (UI) laws.
-The benchmark
+who are covered under state unemployment insurance (UI) laws.
+The benchmark information

-information is used to adjust the monthly estimates between the new benchmark and the
+is used to adjust the monthly estimates between the new benchmark and the preceding one

-preceding one and also to establish the level of employment for the new benchmark month.
+and also to establish the level of employment for the new benchmark month.
+Thus, the

-Thus, the benchmarking process establishes the level of employment, and the sample is used
+benchmarking process establishes the level of employment, and the sample is used to measure

-to measure the month-to-month changes in the level for the subsequent months.
-Information
+the month-to-month changes in the level for the subsequent months.
+Information on recent

 Seasonal adjustment.
 Payroll employment data are seasonally adjusted for states,